 If you can, the easiest way to secure a room after someone in your household has contracted COVID-19 is to lock it down for a week, says Colleen McLaughlin, associate professor of epidemiology at Albany College. of Pharmacy and Health Sciences in Albany, New York.

 “If the room isn’t needed, just close the door for seven days,” she says.
 The virus will then be inactive.
-“The longer you will wait, the safer it will be to clean.”
+“The longer you wait, the safer it will be to clean.”

-However, this is not always practical.
-If you cannot wait that long, immediately take the necessary precautions, then additionally clean and disinfect the area.
 If possible, you can also contact special cleaning services and be sure to indicate the reason for the cleaning so that they can come prepared.

 What Cleaning Products Kill the COVID-19?

-The EPA(environmental protection agency) provides a comprehensive list of disinfectants that can kill the novel coronavirus.
+The EPA (Environmental Protection Agency) provides a comprehensive list of disinfectants that can kill the novel coronavirus.

-It is possible you may already have some of these effective products at home, like:
+You may already have some of these effective products at home, like:

-- Disinfecting wipes, including Clorox, Lysol, or store-brand name wipes
+• Disinfecting wipes, including Clorox, Lysol, or store-brand name wipes

-- Disinfectant sprays, such as Purell, Clorox, or Lysol
+• Disinfectant sprays, such as Purell, Clorox, or Lysol

-- Isopropyl alcohol
+• Isopropyl alcohol

-- Hydrogen peroxide
+• Hydrogen peroxide

 If you don’t have disinfectant products on hand and can’t find them in stores, the CDC also offers instructions on how to make a homemade bleach-based disinfectant spray.

-How to Disinfect Your House After Covid?
+How to Disinfect Your House After COVID-19?

-COVID-19 can be transmitted by close contact with respiratory droplets emitted by an infected person, and by airborne viral aerosols, especially in poorly ventilated closed environments, such as an air-conditioned room.
+COVID-19 can be transmitted by close contact with respiratory droplets emitted by an infected person and by airborne viral aerosols, especially in poorly ventilated closed environments, such as an air-conditioned room.

-The first step you will want to take is to ensure that the room/area you are disinfecting is properly ventilated at all times.
 Simple ventilation circulation can be achieved by opening windows and running a fan.

 1. Focus on High Traffic Areas

-If this is an area that you or your family visit or spend most of the day, you should start by disinfecting it.
-This would include common areas such as the living room, kitchen, hallways, and bathrooms.
+If you or your family visit or spend most of the day in this area, you should start by disinfecting it.

 Start by using an aerosol disinfectant spray to kill any airborne particles.
 You can also hire a disinfection service, if possible.
-Then clean the parts of the surface you come in contact with the most.
+Then, clean the parts of the surface you come in contact with the most.

 Examples of the most common important items to disinfect include:

-- Handles/knobs for cabinets and drawers
+• Handles/knobs for cabinets and drawers

-- Faucets
+• Faucets

-- Kitchen and bathroom counters and tables
+• Kitchen and bathroom counters and tables

-- The toilet, especially the seat and handle.
+• The toilet, especially the seat and handle.

-- Handles for refrigerator, dishwasher, oven, and microwave oven
+• Handles for refrigerator, dishwasher, oven, and microwave oven

-- Game remotes and controllers
+• Game remotes and controllers

-- Cell phones, tablets, and other mobile devices
+• Cell phones, tablets, and other mobile devices

-- Computer keyboards and mice
+• Computer keyboards and mice

-- Door knobs/knobs
+• Door knobs/knobs

-- Table surface and countertops
+• Table surface and countertops

-- Stair railings
+• Stair railings

-- Switches/switch plates
+• Switches/switch plates

-If possible, wear disposable gloves during disinfecting and dispose of them afterward.
-If you have reusable gloves, be sure to disinfect them when you’re done.
-And remember to always wash your hands.
+If you have reusable gloves, disinfect them when you’re done.
+And remember always to wash your hands.

 2. Throw Away Potentially Contaminated Items

 Take out the trash and immediately put it in the outside container.
-As for reusable items like dishes, you can simply wash them as usual.
+As for reusable items like dishes, you can wash them as usual.
 For more measure, you can immerse them in boiling water.

 3. Thoroughly Clean the Rooms